 Because dropsy in fish is generally difficult to cure once it passes a certain stage, the best thing you can do is to prevent it in the first place.
 Almost every factor imaginable that could induce stress is preventable.
 Especially because its most common cause is poor water quality.

-We also advices testing the water conditions in a regular manner and using gravel vacuum to clean detritus from the tank.
-Other than that, use flake foods withing a month of opening to keep it as fresh as possible.
+We also advise testing the water conditions in a regular manner and using a gravel vacuum to clean detritus from the tank.
+Other than that, use flake foods within a month of opening to keep them as fresh as possible.
 It’s also crucial to vary the diet of your aquarium fish.